3MetasOS/React-Native-App/README.md

 This is where your app's models will live.
 Each model has a directory which will contain the `mobx-state-tree` model file, test file, and any other supporting files like actions, types, etc.

 **navigation**
-This is where your `react-navigation` navigators will live.
+This is where your `react-navigation` navigators will live. **And here we made changes to include the Auth Workflow and all the navigation components.**

 **screens**
 This is where your screen components will live.
 A screen is a React component which will take up the entire screen and be part of the navigation hierarchy.
 Each screen will have a directory containing the `.tsx` file, along with any assets or other helper files.